SIGN IN / UP

 docker ps

-To view the logs, use the command:
+To view the logs, use the command

 docker logs -f mariadb

-You can also install only in docker:
+You can also perform the installation directly in docker:

 docker run -d --name mariadb -e MARIADB_USER=admin -e MARIADB_PASSWORD=your_password -e MARIADB_ROOT_PASSWORD=your_strong_pass mariadb:10.8

-Let's edit the created docker-compose.yaml file
+We will edit the created docker-compose.yaml file.

 vim docker-compose.yaml